ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 The internal auditor will:

-• Review your policies and procedures
+• Review our policies and procedures

 • Check if controls are actually implemented